adammurdoch/model-experiments/README.md

 ### Pattern 2 Variation 3: Don't require Gradle specific concept 'common'

-In the previous variation, the `common { }` block could be inlined, as this can be implied.
+In the previous variation, the `common { }` block could be inlined, as the "common" nature of the settings is implied by making them top level.

 A Java library with multiple targets: